kartoza/IGRAC-ZimAndMozDigitizing/docs/src/digitising-process.md

    [here](https://geonode.wfp.org/geoserver/wfs?format_options=charset%3AUTF-8&typename=geonode%3Aadm1_gaul_2015&outputFormat=SHAPE-ZIP&version=1.0.0&service=WFS&request=GetFeature)
    .

-3. The Coordinate Reference System (CRS) for the Mozambique geotiff's was unknown.
+3. The Coordinate Reference System (CRS) for the Mozambique geotiff was unknown.
-   In the  "Legenda" (legend) on the Mozambique Hydrological Map_South Region image, it is stated "Projeccao Conica Conforme de Lambert" (Lambert Conic Conformal Projection).
+   In the  `Legenda (legend)` on the `Mozambique Hydrological Map_South Region` image, it is stated "Projeccao Conica Conforme de Lambert" (Lambert Conic Conformal Projection).
    The Lambert Conic Conformal Projection requires two parallels, a central meridian, and a Datum.
    The two parallels and the central meridian were obtained from the scanned maps, and then through research the